Do you have health insurance for Canada?

 In Canada, there are three types of health insurance.
 There are significant differences in how they work, what they cover, and eligibility.

-Whether you qualify, and when your coverage starts, depends on the province you live in and your immigration status.
+Whether you qualify and when your coverage starts depends on the province you live in and your immigration status.
 If you’re eligible, you must register with your province, receive a health card, and show it when you need care.

-Many employers in Canada offer a group health and dental plan as part of a compensation package.
+Many employers in Canada offer a group health insurance policy and dental plan as part of a compensation package.
 Group plans typically cover prescription drugs, dental care, vision, and paramedical services like physiotherapy or massage.
 Coverage often starts after a probationary period, and there are generally caps to coverage for each category.

 This is health insurance you purchase from an insurance provider to cover costs that your provincial insurance (or your coverage through school or work) doesn’t.
 Private providers like Cigna Healthcare offer plans that can be tailored to fill the gaps between your provincial coverage and the holistic coverage you need.

 Private insurance is particularly relevant for newcomers not adequately covered by employer group plans, self-employed workers, and foreign workers or students not eligible for provincial coverage.
-A personal health insurance policy can also cover your partner and children under 19.

 A private health insurance plan in Canada is typically more comprehensive than provincial coverage.
 It includes some combination of the following: